huss-osman/linux-fundamentals/bash-scripting/fundamentals/02-writing-first-script.md

 ---

 ## Reflection
-Writing a first script made Bash feel practical rather than abstract.
+Writing a first **Bash script** made **Bash** feel practical rather than abstract.
+Instead of running isolated commands in the terminal, I could see how they worked together to automate real tasks.
+It helped me understand how simple commands combine to create structured workflows and solve repetitive problems efficiently.